acul009/svalin/readme.md

 ### Installing the server

 The server does not yet have an official installation method.
+A Debian package will come soon.

 You can start the server with the following command: `svalin server 0.0.0.0:<PORT>` Make sure the client and agents can reach the udp port you specified.